spettersson/splunk4patientprivacy/data_guide.md

 When Splunk automatically extracts fields from your events, the field names are based on the keys in the events.
 Likely, these field names don't follow the standard naming convention that is desired.
 To solve this, you can create field aliases to standardize the field names.

-Just like field extractions, field aliases will be defined in `./default/props.conf` in the right add-on:
+Just like field extractions, field aliseses are typically scoped to a specific sourcetype and thus defined in `<my_addon>/default/props.conf` within the sourcetype stanza.
 ```ini
 [my_sourcetype]
 FIELDALIAS-<class> = <original_field_name> AS <new_field_name> #the class is a unique identifier for the field alias - i.e, no two field alises can have the same class.
 ```

 ### What Fields Are Needed?
 This repo comes with a number of pre-built [use cases](https://github.com/spettersson/splunk4patientprivacy/tree/0ba9865b121f96078699baeed1dc8db54b535732/use_cases) that require certain fields to function.
 While each use case specifies its required fields, these are the key fields you should ensure are in place: